-2022 2021
+2023 2022

-Commitments to extend credit 53,284 50,964
+Commitments to extend credit 55,201 53,284

-Guarantees (credit facility) 38,407 43,260
+Guarantees (credit facility) 38,430 38,407

-Guarantees (cash covered) 4,332 4,198
+Guarantees (cash covered) 4,595 4,332

-Letters of credit (credit facility) 3,122 2,178
+Letters of credit (credit facility) 2,120 3,122

-Letters of credit (cash cover) 41 -
+Letters of credit (cash cover) - 41,07

-Trade Finance line of credit 6,132 5,042
+Trade Finance line of credit 9,489 6,132

-Stand by letter of credit 2,041 1,894
+Stand by letter of credit 1,810 2,041

-Total credit related commitments 107,359 107,536
+Total credit related commitments 111,645 107,359

-Allowance for credit related commitments (Note 18) (514) (397)
+Allowance for credit related commitments (Note 18) (1,033) (514)

-Net credit related commitments 106,845 107,139
+Net credit related commitments 110,612 106,845

 Commitments to extend credit represent loan amounts in which the loan documentation has been signed but the money not yet disbursed and unused amounts of overdraft limits in respect of customer accounts.
 With respect to credit risk on commitments to extend credit, the Bank is potentially exposed to losses in an amount equal to the total unused commitments.
 However, the likely amount of loss is less than the total unused commitments since most commitments to extend credit are contingent upon customers maintaining specific credit standards.
-The Bank monitors the term to maturity of credit related.
+The Bank monitors the term to maturity of credit related commitments because longer-term commitments generally have a greater degree of credit risk than shorter-term commitments.